adobe/helix-home/getting-started-2.0.md

 1. Clone your GitHub repository into a local directory with the same name.
 For example,
 Type `git clone https://github.com/<my-name>/<my-repo>.git`
 1. Type `cd <my-repo>`
-1. Type `hlx up &`
+1. Type `hlx up`
-This will build a _Helix Pages_ project locally, start a local web server in the background and open a new browser window at [`http://localhost:3000/`](http://localhost:3000/ "your local Helix server") when done.
+This will build a _Helix Pages_ project locally, start a local web server and open a new browser window at [`http://localhost:3000/`](http://localhost:3000/ "your local Helix server") when done.
 1. View your page rendered locally by _Helix Pages_ using the default page styling.
 1. Create a `style.css` file using your favorite text editor or IDE and insert your CSS rules.
 See the [default CSS](https://raw.githubusercontent.com/adobe/helix-pages/master/htdocs/style.css "Default CSS") for pointers where you can add overrides.
 1. Save your changes.